-Without a functioning roof, a business has no defense against the elements.
-And without the right materials, your commercial roof can’t do its job the way it’s supposed to.
-That’s why it’s important for you, the consumer, to be well-informed about your options and choose the right flat roof coating to meet your building’s specific needs.
+Without a functioning roof, a business has no defense against the elements, and without the right flat roof coating options, your commercial roof can’t do its job the way it’s supposed to.
+Let’s explore the types of flat roof coating to help you choose the right flat roof coating to meet your building’s specific needs.

-A gravel surface is extremely difficult to coat, but it has been done before.
-However, coating a gravel surface has limited success.
-Gravel is a poor candidate for coating as the surface is rough and inconsistent, and the material moves around too much to ensure even application of coating.
+- Gravel: This surface is extremely difficult to coat, as the surface is rough and inconsistent, and the material moves around too much to ensure even application of coating.

-Ethylene propylene diene monomer (EPDM) roofing can be coated, but product choices are limited.
+- Ethylene propylene diene monomer (EPDM): While this roofing can be coated, product choices are limited.
 Workers can apply acrylic polymers and urethanes, and some manufacturers will extend their present warranties if this work is done.
-Check with the manufacturer of existing EPDM roofing for compatible coating products.

-As manufacturers originally developed roof coatings for application over bituminous roofing products, these are excellent candidates for coating.
-Provided the surface is smooth and accessible, both traditional built-up roofing and modified bitumen roofing can be coated with satisfactory results.
+- Bituminous roofing: This type of roofing is excellent for coating, provided the surface is smooth and accessible.
+Both traditional built-up roofing and modified bitumen roofing can be coated with satisfactory results.

-Concrete roof decks are also excellent candidates for roof coatings.
-As concrete decks are typically adapted for heavy traffic, the surface lends itself to easy coating.
+- Concrete roof decks: As concrete decks are typically adapted for heavy traffic, the surface lends itself to easy coating.
 Parking decks usually feature waterproof coatings designed to withstand pedestrian and vehicular traffic, road salt, and oil.
 A number of polymers and epoxy products are available for concrete decks, but urethane coatings are the most cost-effective method for waterproofing traffic areas.

-What Coatings Do I Have to Choose From?
+What Types of Flat Roof Coatings Do I Have to Choose From?

-Once the type of roof surface is established, managers have a number of different coating types to choose from based on what the roof needs.
+Once the type of roof surface is established, managers have a number of different flat roof coating options to choose from based on what the roof needs.